lachlandeer/central-bank-nlp/README.md

 The New Zealand Central Bank corpus is in folders by year.
 The United States Central Bank Corpus is a list and not in folder by year.
 The reason for doing so is because I do not know the best way to structure a corpus.

-I have added word vectors using fastText.
+I have added word vectors using fastText. [text vectors](https://storage.googleapis.com/cbtext/fomc.vec) + [bin](https://storage.googleapis.com/cbtext/fomc.bin)

 "As you learn more apply this knowledge to the whole corpus and be prepared to make changes, including leaving out data you have gathered, if this improves the final corpus.
 Keep a detailed record of the data you collect."
 David Evans, University of Nottingham